jwaliszko/ExpressiveAnnotations/README.md

       * property names, e.g. `SomeProperty`,
 	  * constants, e.g. `SomeType.CONST`,
       * enum values, e.g. `SomeEnumType.SomeValue`,
+	  * arrays indexing, e.g. `SomeArray[0]`,
 	  * function invocations, e.g. `SomeFunction(...)`.

 Specified expression string is parsed and converted into [expression tree](http://msdn.microsoft.com/en-us/library/bb397951.aspx) structure.
 A delegate containing compiled version of the lambda expression described by produced expression tree is returned as a result of the parser job.
 Such delegate is then invoked for specified model object.
 As a result of expression evaluation, boolean flag is returned, indicating that expression is true or false.

+For the sake of performance optimization, expressions provided to attributes are compiled only once.
+Such compiled lambdas are then cached inside attributes instances and invoked for any subsequent validation requests without recompilation.

 When working with ASP.NET MVC stack, unobtrusive client-side validation mechanism is [additionally available](#what-about-the-support-of-aspnet-mvc-client-side-validation).
 Client receives unchanged expression string from server.
 Such an expression is then evaluated using JavaScript [`eval()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) method within the context of reflected model object.
 Such a model, analogously to the server-side one, is basically deserialized DOM form (with some type-safety assurances and registered toolchain methods).